casey-kc-kokchuan/Computer-Website/README.md

 You will see Admin folder and Customer folder.

-To create within the folder, you can use "php artisan make:controller Admin/testController".
+To create within the folder, you can use "*php artisan make:controller Admin/testController*".
 Folder then followed by controller with '/'.

 ## Model